Documentação sobre MQL5: Magic / Biblioteca Padrão

 Observação

-A ordem histórica deve ser selecionada usando os métodos Ticket (pelo ticket) ou SelectByIndex (pelo índice).
+A ordem deve ser selecionada usando os métodos Select (pelo ticket) ou SelectByIndex (pelo índice).